 3. Day-parted data

 Some site selection tools deliver their insights based on annual average traffic counts, but this paints an incomplete picture at best.
-Consumer movement is different depending on the time of day and the day of the week.
-Understanding the timing of consumer movement is essential in assessing the viablity of a location as it relates with one’s business model.
+The consumer movement is different depending on the time of day and the day of the week.
+Understanding the timing of consumer movement is essential in assessing the viability of a location as it relates to one’s business model.
 For instance, a boutique clothing store might be more interested in assessing evening and weekend movement, as opposed to a popular coffee shop chain, which would want to see weekday mornings.
 In either case, the value lies in the granularity of data.

 INRIX IQ Location Analytics

 INRIX has been a leading data source in the site selection industry for years, offering the high-quality location intelligence that’s trusted by a majority of site selection companies like eSite Analytics, SiteZeus, SiteSeer, Intalytics, Property Capsule, Sites USA, and Tetrad.
 We’re now making our location-based data and insights available to use in an easy-to-use application called INRIX IQ Location Analytics.
 By making it easy to access the freshest, most robust data and insights available we’re saving retailers time, money, and stress and empowering them to make more informed decisions about prospective store locations.